Chinmaya-Kausik/chinmaya-kausik.github.io/_projects/in-context-learning.md

 category: graduate
 ---

+[Link to repository here.](https://github.com/Chinmaya-Kausik/in-context-learning-small/) You can find some quick notes I took on the outcomes of this project [here](https://drive.google.com/file/d/159J-xDrdsVdrDzcy4Nr_MDOWoMCuvUUu/view?usp=sharing).

 ### Introduction
 * Large language models show the surprising ability to learn in-context - that is, given a few examples of a task in their "context" or prompt, they can perform the task on new examples **without fresh training** on the task.
 * This is a priori an almost miraculous phenomenon and has been extensively studied ever since its discovery.
 In particular, [Garg et al](https://arxiv.org/pdf/2208.01066) studied the ability of small transformer models to learn simple functions in context.